This page in brief

 - The picture of Jesus, the content of his teaching and the manner in which he spoke, and the outline of his ministry portrayed in Matthew, Mark and Luke are different in many ways to the picture in John.

 The significance of these matters is a matter of debate, with explanations and doubts expressed by different scholars.
 Nevertheless, while these apparent discrepancies might be a difficulty for someone who believes the Bible contains no errors, they are well within the parameters of normal historical documents, and the major aspects of Jesus’ life and teachings are not substantially affected by these doubts.
-(If you are interested in possible explanations of these apparent anomalies, see New Testament errors? or Blomberg or Strobel in the references.)
+(If you are interested in possible explanations of these apparent anomalies, see New Testament errors?.)

 Comparisons show the New Testament in a good light